Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 Nest Hello – Google Assistant, Amazon Alexa, IFTTT and more

 Nest Hello works with Google Assistant notifications.
-When the doorbell is pressed, your Google Home (or other Assistant-enabled devices) will announce that there’s someone at the door.
-If the person is known to you and named, you’ll even be told who’s there.
+When the doorbell is pressed, your Google Home (or other Assistant-enabled devices) will announce that there’s someone at the door, so you know without having to be close to your phone or within earshot of your doorbell.
+If the camera has recognised someone, the notification tells you that there’s someone you recognise at the front door.
+It’s a shame that it won’t tell you who’s at the front door, though.

 Related: Google Home guide